frederic2ec/artikjs/README.md

 * you successfully compiled Artik.js

-### A note for developpers

-* if you make changes to Artik.js don't forget to compile it again

-## How do I include it in my project ?
+## How do I include it in my project if i'm compiling from source ?

 * put the source code in your project's asset folder